atrauzzi/laravel-doctrine/readme.md

 This should get you a fresh copy of the configuration file in the directory `app/config/packages/vendor/atrauzzi/laravel-doctrine`.

+#### Usage

+Most of Doctrine's functionality derives from defining your schema (via annotations in your model classes in this case), performing manipulations on instances and then persisting them through the `EntityManager`.

+It is recommended that you read through the [ORM documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html).

+Try using Laravel's console to experiment and go through tutorials!

+Enjoy!

 ### License

 The Laravel framework is open-sourced software license under the [MIT license](http://opensource.org/licenses/MIT)